bjackturner/AerE361-Mission-1/README.md

 The repo for mission 1 AerE361

-The repo will incule many of the features that are possible in github. .
+The repo will  many of the features that are possible in github. .